F5Networks/f5-ci-docs/index.rst

 Content Overview
 ----------------
-* The Usage Guide provides instructions for setting up a fully functional Mesos+Marathon environment with the F5 Container Services Integration.
+* The Usage Guide provides instructions for setting up a fully functional Mesos+Marathon environment with the F5 Container Services Integration via Amazon AWS.

-* The F5 Mesos Integration guide provides insight into how and why the f5-marathon-lb tool is used in Marathon to integrate BIG-IP.
+* The F5 Mesos Integration guide provides high-level information, as well as instructions for deploying the F5 Container Integration in your own Mesos environment.

-* The LWP / LWP Controller Guide provides insight into how and why the F5 lightweight proxy and lwp-controller provide loadbalancing within Marathon.

-* Each of the project READMEs contains detailed info rmation and instructions for installation and configuration.
+* Each of the project READMEs contains detailed information and instructions for installation and configuration.

 Contents:
 ---------